-For small businesses, it would be best to first understand its target market to inform the mobile app-related decisions.
+It would be best for small businesses to understand their target market to inform mobile app-related decisions.
 For example, if the majority of the clients are using Android devices, going to the native app development route is worth pursuing.
 Or, if there’s a 50/50 distribution, a hybrid app is for you.

 It means having a clear understanding of your target users.